(Top photo: two tagged plants)

 "The inspiration initially came from an area in California called Mendocino," says Greg.
 "When the area was doing badly economically, the police force risked having major cuts.
 As the area was already known to be full of weed growers, they decided to drastically slow down on raiding weed farms – instead, they offered growers tags and flags for $8,000 (€7,530) that would make them immune from being a police target.
 The only condition was that there were no more than 99 plants being grown."

 The money raised would be added directly to the community's tax budget, and therefore was a win-win situation for everyone – growers who signed up to the system were no longer anxious about being raided, and the community benefited economically.

 "The sheriff who headed up the idea was praised for his innovation by most, and a bridge was built between cannabis growers and the police for the first time ever," says Greg.
 "I'd love to achieve this bridge in the UK."

-Whether or not this tagging system will make a tangible difference to a potential court case is yet to be seen, but the message is clear: Some people just want to grow the weed they smoke, and which affects only them, without being dealt with like gangsters by the authorities.
-Whether it's for medical or recreational purposes, Greg tells me he sees it as a human right for someone to be able to grow and supply their own medicine and to have the freedom to choose what they do with their own bodies.
+Whether or not this tagging system will make a tangible difference to a potential court case is yet to be seen, but the message is clear: some people just want to grow the weed they smoke, and which affects only them, without being dealt with like gangsters by the authorities.
+Whether it's for medical or recreational purposes, Greg tells me he sees it as a human right for someone to be able to grow and supply their own medicine, having the freedom to choose what they do with their own bodies.